A busy and productive day at sea

 Charlotte (26), UK

-We were lucky as a watch this morning and didn’t go on sail watch until 8 a.m.
+We were lucky as a watch this morning and didn’t go on sail watch until 8 am.
 Some people had to get up to make breakfast but the rest of us enjoyed our lie-in and were bright-eyed and eager.
 The previous watch had set a good course for us, so our primary goal was to hold our position.
 It became particularly exciting when the Race Officials sent out a call saying that the race would end at 14:00 today instead of 19:00 tomorrow.
-Suddenly we had to do our best sailing, as every minute counted.
+Suddenly we had to do our best sailing, as every minute counted!
 Consequently, Peter introduced us to the “Handy Billy”.
 It was a fab piece of kit that we could attach to any halyard and pull on to tighten it.
 We all got very excited when we managed to increase our speed by 0.9 knots!
-There was constant speed watching for the entire time we were on watch.
+There was constant speed-watching for the entire time we were on watch.

-We also used some of our watch time to plan the Crew Parade in Aalborg.
+We also used some of our watch time to plan for the Crew Parade in Aalborg.
 We have decided to make a real show, so we were discussing plans and tactics.
 This meant that we’ve spent the afternoon building a boat using cardboard, electrical tape, bin bags and string.
 Peter (the bosun) got really excited by the idea and lent us the materials to build a working mast – it will be a challenge, but we have plenty of time and with some teamwork I am sure that we will get there.

 The sun shone this afternoon, which improved everybody’s mood.
 There was great elation when we finished the race and I enjoyed singing “Oh when the saints” with Peter Lock on the aft deck as the time was called.
 We also saluted the Sorlandet who we have been chasing all day.
 It was fun to have a constant goal to aim for and it was a fair defeat.